Open-source architecture: Standards

 An important aspect of open-source architecture is the emergence of open standards of collaboration.
-The establishment of common, open, modular standards (such as the grid proposed by the OpenStructures project addresses the problem of hardware compatibility and the interface between components, allowing collaborative efforts across networks in which everyone designs for everyone.
+The establishment of common, open, modular standards (such as the grid proposed by the OpenStructures project) addresses the problem of hardware compatibility and the interface between components, allowing collaborative efforts across networks in which everyone designs for everyone.
 The establishment of universal standards also encourages the growth of networks of non-monetary exchange (knowledge, parts, components, ideas) and remote collaboration.

 Design

 Mass customisation replaces standardisation as algorithms enable the generation of related but differentiated species of design objects.
-Parametric design tools like Grasshopper 3D, GenerativeComponents, Revit and Digital Project enable new user groups to interact with, navigate and modify the virtual designs, and to test and experience arrays of options at unprecedented low cost – recognizing laypeople as design decision making agents rather than just consumers.
+Parametric design tools such as Grasshopper 3D, GenerativeComponents, Revit, and Digital Project enable new user groups to interact with, navigate, and modify the designs, and to test and experience arrays of options at unprecedentedly low cost—recognizing laypeople as decision-making agents rather than just consumers.
 Open-source codes and scripts enable design communities to share and compare information and to collectively optimise production through modular components, accelerating the historical accumulation of shared knowledge.
-BIM (Building Information Modelling) and related collaboration tools and practices enable cross-disciplinary co-location of design information and integration of a range of platforms and timescales.
+Building Information Modeling (BIM) and related collaboration tools and practices enable cross-disciplinary co-location of design information and integration of a range of platforms and timescales.
 Rapid prototyping and other 3D printing technologies enable instant production of physical artefacts, both representational and functional, even at an architectural scale, to an ever-wider audience.

-There are severe criticisms of the use of currently popular design software, however, because of the impossibility of future residents and users to access them.
-P2P Urbanism promotes low-tech design solutions that collect traditionally-derived design knowledge and makes it available on an open-source web platform.
-This focus instead promotes traditional local materials and building techniques in vernacular architecture and is entirely distinct from that of the virtual design groups focusing upon the extremely expensive parametric design.
+There are criticisms of the use of currently popular design software, however, because of the difficulty of future residents and users to access them.
+Peer-to-Peer (P2P) Urbanism promotes low-tech design solutions that collect traditionally-derived design knowledge and make it available on an open-source web platform.
+This promotes local materials and traditional building techniques in vernacular architecture and is entirely distinct from that of the virtual design groups focusing upon expensive parametric design.
 The proponents of P2P Urbanism also philosophically oppose what they see as "fashionable" design approaches because of a link to unsustainable products, strong commercial interests, and total control by only a few participants—which is the opposite of opening up design to the whole population.
-In their view the point of open-source design should be to facilitate users designing and building their own dwellings, not to continue promoting a design elite that includes current starchitects.
+In their view, the point of open-source design should be to facilitate users designing and building their own dwellings, not to continue promoting a design elite that includes starchitects.